 The next question to arise is do left-handed people staple to the left or right of the document?

-Later on I will be examining what is the best angle to use if you intend to fold the page behind, such as if you are reading documents while on the train, and a lot of people do for I have read many interesting internal mails over people shoulders.
+Later on, I will be examining what is the best angle to use if you intend to fold the page behind, such as if you are reading documents while on the train, and a lot of people do for I have read many interesting internal emails over people shoulders.

-If you know of any references to this thorny problem please leave a comment with a link in to them.comments powered by Disqus
+If you know of any references to this thorny problem please leave a comment with a link into them.